Tampa Sex Offender Registration

 What Personal Information Must I Provide?

-If you have been designated as a sexual offender or predator, as a “registrant,” you will be required to provide a significant amount of personal information about yourself, such as your name and date of birth, a photograph of yourself, your occupation and where you work, your residential address, and much more.
+If you have been designated as a sexual offender or predator, you will be required to provide a significant amount of personal information about yourself, such as:

 All of your information, including your photo, address, and arrest data, will be public and available for anyone to read, including employers and civilians, who can access this data on the public registry website, according to the Florida Department of Law Enforcement.

 For more information and experienced insight, call (813) 321-7323.

 100% Free ConsultationWe'll hear what happened and explain your legal options to you.